-(Ma ⊠ rk One) ANNUAL REPORT PURSUANT TO SECTION 13 OI R 15(d) OF THE SECURITIES EXCHANGE ACT OF 193- 4 For the fiscal year ended December 31, 2020 TRANSITION REPORT PURSUANT TO SECTION 1 OR 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number Registrant; State of Incorporation; Address and Telephone Number IRS Employer Identification on No. - 001-38126 38-3980194 altice Altice USA, Inc. Delaware 1 Court Square West Long Island City, New York 11101 (516) 803-2300 Indi cate by check mark if the Registrant is a well-known seas soned issuer, as defined in Rule 405 of the Securities Act Yes $\boxtimes$ No Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act No X 193 ll reports required to be filed by Section 13 or 15(d) of the Siod that the Registrant was required to file such reports), and d (2) has been subject to Yes $\boxtimes$ No to R cate by check mark whether the Registrant has submitted ule 405 of Regulation S-T (§232.405 of this chapter) durubmit such files). electronically every Interactive Data File required to be sub ing the preceding 12 months (or for such shorter period that mitted and posted pursuant the Registrant was required Yes $\boxtimes$ No
+(Mark One) MANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Registrant; State of Incorporation; Address and Telephone Number Commission File Number IRS Employer Identification No. 001-38126 38-3980194 Altice USA, Inc. 1 Court Square West Long Island City, New York 11101 (516) 803-2300 No Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act Yes No Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+No X П Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant Indicate by check mark whether the Registrant has submitted electronically every interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required Yes X No to submit such files).

-Indicate by check mark whether the Registrant is a large ac company.
-See the definitions of "large accelerated filer", "a (Check one) Large Accelerated Filer Non-accelerated filer (Do not check if a smaller reporting company) Accelerated fi Smaller report Emerging gro ting company If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of the registrant has elected the Exchange Act. □ I not to use the extended transit tion period for complying with an y new or rev ised fina ncial Indicate by check mark whether the Registrant is a shell co mpany (as defined in Ru le 12b-2 of the Act).
-Yes □ No $\boxtimes$ Indicate by check mark whether the registrant has filed a financial reporting under Section 404(b) of the Sarbanes-Creport. × Aggregate market value of the voting and non-voting comprice at which the common equity was last sold on the New computed by reference to the \$ 7,109,56 67,296 Securities registered pursuant to Section 12(b) of the Act: Title of each class Class A Common Stock, par value \$0.01 per s share Trading Symbol ATUS Name of each exchange of NYSE istered Number of shares of common stock outstanding as of Febru uary 5, 2021 47 3,216,854 Documents incorporated by reference - Altice USA, Inc. intedefinitive proxy statement or an amendment to this report for
+Indicate by check mark whether the Registrant is a large company.
+See the definitions of "large accelerated filer", (Check one) accelerated filer, an acce "accelerated filer", "sma lerated filer, a non-accelerated file ller reporting company", and "eme er, a smaller reporting company erging growth company" in Rule or an emergi e 12b-2 of the ng growt e Exchan h ge Act.
+Large Accelerated Filer \boxtimes Accelerated file er Non-accelerated filer Smaller reporting ng company (Do not check if a smaller reporting company) Emerging grow th company If an emerging growth company, indicate by check mark accounting standards provided pursuant to Section 13(a) ed not to use the extended transition on period for complying with ar ny new or rev vised fina ncial Indicate by check mark whether the Registrant is a shell company (as defined in I Rule 12b-2 of the Act).
+Yes □ No \boxtimes Indicate by check mark whether the registrant has filed financial reporting under Section 404(b) of the Sarbane report. a report on and attestati es-Oxley Act (15 U.S.C. on to its management's assessment 7262(b)) by the registered public nt of the effectiveness of its int accounting firm that prepared ernal control or issued its l over audit X Aggregate market value of the voting and non-voting or price at which the common equity was last sold on the N 1 , \$ 7,528,9 69,035 Securities registered pursuant to Section 12(b) of the Act :: Title of each class Trading Symbol Name of each exchange on which reg istered Class A Common Stock, par value \$0.01 p er share ATUS NYSE 3 Number of shares of common stock outstanding as of Fe bruary 11, 2022 4: 54,654,354 Documents incorporated by reference - Altice USA, Inc. definitive proxy statement or an amendment to this repor